Secret Dreams and Forbidden Fire

-Secret Dreams and Forbidden Fire is the sixth studio album by Welsh singer Bonnie Tyler, released in May 1986 by Columbia Records as the follow-up to her fifth studio album, Faster Than the Speed of Night (1983).
-Three years in the making, Secret Dreams and Forbidden Fire was executive-produced by Jim Steinman, who had produced Tyler's previous album.
-Seven singles were released from the album, with "Holding Out for a Hero" originally being released two years in advance on the movie soundtrack album Footloose.
-Tyler's album featured collaborations with songwriters guest artists including Desmond Child and Todd Rundgren.
+Secret Dreams and Forbidden Fire is the sixth studio album by the Welsh singer Bonnie Tyler, released in April 1986 by CBS/Columbia Records.
+The album was executive-produced by Jim Steinman, who had produced Tyler's previous album, Faster Than the Speed of Night, which had been a major success.
+The album features collaborations with various songwriters and guest artists including Desmond Child and Todd Rundgren.

+Seven singles were released from the album in various territories, including "Holding Out for a Hero" which had originally been released in 1984 on the movie soundtrack album Footloose.

-Secret Dreams and Forbidden Fire received generally mixed reviews, but was still a commercial success, reaching No. 1 on the Norwegian Albums Chart and peaking at #24 on the UK charts.
+Secret Dreams and Forbidden Fire received generally mixed reviews, and was only a moderate commercial success in comparison to Faster Than the Speed of Night (which had been a UK number one and Top 5 in the US).
+It peaked at No. 24 on the UK Albums Chart, and missed the Top 100 altogether on the US Billboard chart, but was more successful in continental Europe and reached No. 1 on the Norwegian Albums Chart.

 Background and release

-Tyler and Steinman had already seen international success with Faster Than the Speed of Night (1983) and its highest charting single "Total Eclipse of the Heart".
+Bonnie Tyler and Jim Steinman had already seen international success with Faster Than the Speed of Night (1983) and its highest charting single "Total Eclipse of the Heart".
 Steinman wrote four new songs for Secret Dreams and Forbidden Fire, two of which were released as singles.
 The first song to be released was "Holding Out for a Hero", released in 1984 for the Footloose soundtrack.
 The other, "Loving You's a Dirty Job but Somebody's Gotta Do It", was released as a collaborative single with Todd Rundgren in 1986.

 Steinman recruited a number of other songwriters for the album, including Desmond Child.
 Steinman told Child that he wanted a song about androgyny.
 "I want a special song.
 The verses have to sound like Tina Turner, the B Section has to sound like The Police, U2, or Hall & Oates, and the chorus has to sound like Bruce Springsteen," he continued.
 Child used the verbal guide to write "If You Were a Woman (and I Was a Man)".
 He also wrote "Lovers Again".

-"Ravishing" was originally written by Steinman as an instrumental track on The Wrestling Album (1985), titled "Hulk Hogan's Theme".
+"Ravishing" was originally written by Steinman as an instrumental track on the World Wrestling Federation compilation The Wrestling Album (1985), titled "Hulk Hogan's Theme".
 Tyler also recorded "Under Suspicion" during the album's recording.
 It was written by herself, her brother Paul Hopkins, and Peter Oxendale.
 The song was used as the B-side to "Loving You's a Dirty Job but Somebody's Gotta Do It".

+Secret Dreams and Forbidden Fire was released on 7 April in the United States, 21 April in Japan, and May 1986 in Europe.